nesbox/tic80web/src/data/help.md

 usage: `run`

 ### save
-Save cartridge to the local filesystem (Hotkey: CTRL+S), use .lua cart extension to save it in text format (PRO feature).
+Save cartridge to the local filesystem (Hotkey: CTRL+S).
+Use a .lua  cart extension to save it in text format (PRO feature).
-Use .png file extension to save it as a png cart.
+Use .png file extension to save it as a PNG cartridge.
 usage: `save <cart>`

 ### surf
-Open carts browser.
+Open cartridge browser.
 usage: `surf`

 ## API functions